 “The strongest weapon against hateful speech is not repression, it is more speech.
 Voices of tolerance that rally against bigotry and blasphemy.” –Barack Obama

-Freedom of speech is the “right to communicate one’s opinions and ideas using one’s body and property to anyone who is willing to receive them,” it’s something I’m exercising and if you disagree, you can exercise in return.
+Freedom of speech is the “right to communicate one’s opinions and ideas using one’s body and property to anyone who is willing to receive them”.
+It’s something I’m exercising right now and if you disagree, you can exercise in return.

 How unfair would it be if I disabled the commenting system and ensure that my posts pop up on your screen every single day, force feeding my random musings, feminist rants and opinions on life down your throat giving you no way of fighting back?

 Now imagine that on a larger scale.